-275 2.2.2 Preprocessing and postprocessing steps
+2.2.2 Preprocessing and postprocessing steps

 After standardization of the original soil moisture data, to improve the neural network training efficiency, the potential salt and pepper noises are removed.
-For each map (a specific 10-day period), within each $1^{\circ} \times 1^{\circ}$ zone, the soil moisture values are filtered to the level of three standard deviations relative to the mean in that zone (the principle is that 99.87% of the data appear within this range for a normal distribution (Howell et al., 1998).
-Also note that the filter applied spatially rather than temporally to detect and delete the extreme values, which are usually noise in mountain areas.
-Therefore, the extreme climatic events will not be mistakenly removed).
-This preprocessing step is thus called '3 σ denoising'.
+For each map (a specific 10 d period), within each $1^{\circ} \times 1^{\circ}$ zone, the soil moisture values are filtered to the level of 3 standard deviations relative to the mean in that zone (the principle is that 99.87 % of the data appear within this range for a normal distribution (Howell et al., 1998); also note that the filter is applied spatially rather than temporally to detect and delete the extreme values, which are usually noise in mountain areas, and therefore the extreme climatic events will not be mistakenly removed).
+This preprocessing step is thus called " $3\sigma$ denoising".

 After neural network operation, boundary fuzzification is first applied, and it is a step in both preprocessing and postprocessing.
-Because the localized 1°×1° network is applied instead of the global network, the boundary between nearby zones may be too obvious over some areas.
-To blur the boundary, a simple algorithm is applied as shown in Figure S1.
+Because the localized $1^{\circ} \times 1^{\circ}$ network is applied instead of the global network, the boundary between nearby zones may be too obvious over some areas.
+To blur the boundary, a simple algorithm is applied as shown in Fig. S1 in the Supplement.
 The soil moisture data with fuzzified boundaries are transformed into both the final product and the next round's training target.
 To produce the final product, two postprocessing steps are essential: filling of missing values and data masking.
-Because ' 3σ denoising' deleted suspicious soil moisture retrievals, the simulation outputs also contain few missing values, which can be simply filled by sequentially searching and averaging nearby valid values (Chen et al., 2019).
-While the snow/ice mask of the ASCAT-SWI product can be transferred to the simulation output, the potential snow or ice cover before 2007 should be identified.
-For a

-- 290 pixel in a specific ten-day period, if ice cover is reported by ASCAT-SWI in most years, it should also be covered by snow/ice unless the thaw state is observed in the MEaSUREs Global Record of Daily Landscape Freeze/Thaw Status V4 dataset.
-The simulated soil moisture in the rainforests identified in the 'ASCAT Constant' is retained but not recommended due to the high uncertainty.
+Because " $3\sigma$ denoising" deleted suspicious soil moisture retrievals, the simulation outputs also contain few missing values, which can be simply filled by sequentially searching and averaging nearby valid values (Chen et al., 2019).
+While the snow mask and ice mask of the ASCAT-SWI product can be transferred to the simulation output, the potential snow or ice cover before 2007 should be identified.
+For a pixel in a specific 10 d period, if ice cover is reported by ASCAT-SWI in most years, it should also be covered by snow or ice unless the thaw state is observed in the MEaSUREs Global Record of Daily Landscape Freeze/Thaw Status V4 dataset.
+The simulated soil moisture in the rainforests identified in the "ASCAT Constant" is retained but not recommended due to the high uncertainty.
 On the other hand, to avoid error propagation with the training times by ensuring a high-quality training target for the next round's simulation, we remove all suspicious values for every simulated result.
-This preprocessing step is performed - by first obtaining the maximal and minimum values of SMAP_E soil moisture in each pixel.
-If the simulated value is out of the range of the SMAP data during 2015~2018, then the value is considered suspicious and not used as a training target.
-Subsequently, '3σ denoising' is performed again before the simulated soil moisture becomes secondary training target, which are referred to as SIM-1T, SIM-2T, and so on ('SIM' stands for the simulated soil moisture, the number after the hyphen indicates the round of simulation, and 'T' means it is applied as training target; the temporal spans of SIM-XT and SIM-X are 300 the same, as shown in Figure 1).
+This preprocessing step is performed by first obtaining the maximal and minimum values of SMAP\E soil moisture in each pixel.
+If the simulated value is out of the range of the SMAP data during 2015-2018, then the value is considered suspicious and not used as a training target.
+Subsequently, " $3\sigma$ denoising" is performed again before the simulated soil moisture becomes a secondary training target. which are referred to as SIM-1T, SIM-2T, and so on ("SIM" stands for the simulated soil moisture, the number after the hyphen indicates the round of simulation, and "T" means it is applied as a training target; the temporal spans of SIM-XT and SIM-X are the same, as shown in Fig. 1).

-2.2.3 Neural network design (2)- five rounds of simulations
+2.2.3 Neural network design (2): five rounds of simulations